2025-10-02 10:06 AM

 The Building material trick works the same way (if we assign every panel a different building material, they become ifcBuildingElementParts), but I am still not able to assign any info to those parts in GDL (a dynamically generated name would be enough).

-I can define a surface having a chosen name in GDL and then assign it to an object, and by assigning different building materials to every panel, I can make them to be different IfcBuildingElementParts.
-This way i can deliver (only one piece of) info that can be dynamically set.
+I can define a surface having a chosen name in GDL and then assign it to an object, and by assigning different building materials to every panel, I can make them different IfcBuildingElementParts.
+This way, I can deliver (only one piece of) info that can be dynamically set.

-Unfortunately it seems that i cannot set/map anythin more using the ifc tranlators, as their Compontent/Material settings work only for per building material set properties (I mean I can use "surface", but not the actual surface of the panel but the preset surface of its building material).
+Unfortunately, it seems that I cannot set/map anything more using the ifc translators, as their Component/Material settings work only for per-building material set properties (I mean, I can use "surface", but not the actual surface of the panel, but the preset surface of its building material).